A self-professed phone trader, Mustapha Hamidu, has appeared before an Accra Circuit Court for allegedly selling packed broken tiles as phones.

 He has been charged with two counts of attempting to commit crime and defrauding by false pretence.

-Hamidu, who is also known as Abulley, appeared before the court presided over by Kwabena Kodua Obiri-Yeboah yesterday (January 16).
+Hamidu, who is also known as Abulley, appeared before the court presided over by Kwabena Kodua Obiri-Yeboah on Tuesday, January 16, 2023.

 His plea was, however, not taken by the court and is set to reappear on January 18 this year for his plea to be taken.